SnowSoftware/agent-configuration-templates-public/README.md

 If you want to contribute or suggest a change, create an idea on our [ideas portal](https://ideas.snowsoftware.com).

-&copy; 2023 Snow Software, Inc. All rights reserved.
+&copy; Snow Software 2023, All rights reserved.